1

 • You live within walking distance of 14 restaurants selling 3,800-calorie meals

-• Each meal contains twice your daily calorie needs
+• Each meal contains twice your daily calorie needs139

 • Your ancient brain still screams: “EAT EVERYTHING!
 WINTER IS COMING!”

 The exact same brain that kept your ancestors alive by gorging on mammoth fat is now killing you with McDonald’s.
-Evolution doesn’t do software updates (it’s like still using Windows 95 to run nuclear power plants - technically functional, but nobody should be comfortable with this).
+Evolution doesn’t do software updates (it’s like still using Windows 95 to run nuclear power plants - technically functional, but few people should be comfortable with this).

-The Violence Module (Or: Why We Love Bombs More Than Band-Aids)
+The Violence Module (Or: Why We Tend to Prefer Bombs Over Band-Aids)

-Fun fact: 15-30% of our ancestors died from violence.
+Fun fact: 15-30% of our ancestors died from violence140.
 Not disease.
 Not starvation.
 Other humans smashing their heads with rocks over who gets the good berry bush.

 The tribes that survived weren’t the peaceful, loving ones.
-They were the paranoid, murderous ones who:
+They were the paranoid, survival-focused ones who:

-• Assumed every stranger wanted to kill them (statistically accurate)
+• Assumed every stranger might want to kill them (often statistically accurate)

 • Struck first when threatened (natural selection at work)

-• Formed tight murder gangs to kill other murder gangs (teamwork!)
+• Formed tight combat groups to kill other groups (teamwork!)

 • Hoarded weapons obsessively (can never have too many pointy sticks)